Saga Equity Release Plan

 The amount you can borrow depends upon your age and property value.
 The minimum lump sum you can borrow is usually £10,000 but with the monthly interest option the minimum is £20,000.
-The maximum you can borrow is £800,000 in England and £250,000 in Northern Ireland, Scotland and Wales.
+The maximum you can borrow is £800,000 in England, Wales and Scotland and £250,000 in Northern Ireland.

 Paying back equity release relies on your property being sold in the future.
 Lenders tend to prefer standard homes that can be easily resold without any refurbishment or issues that would put off prospective buyers if they need to get a mortgage.
 According to the Equity Release Council, these are the sort of properties that might not be eligible for equity release: studio or basement flats, flats or maisonettes in a local authority or housing authority block of more than four storeys, retirement properties, static/mobile homes, houseboats, farms, hotels and guest houses/B&Bs.
 There may be other types of property that do not qualify.
 To find out more call 0800 096 7120.

 If you would like to take a temporary break from your monthly payments, you can take a payment holiday of up to three months in any 12 month period after the completion of your loan.
 You just need to give us at least a month’s notice.